lammps/lammps/doc/src/Modify_requirements.rst

 and, if necessary, some package specific build instructions included.

-As appropriate, the text files with the documentation can include inline mathematical expression or figures (see ``doc/JPG`` for examples).
+As appropriate, the text files with the documentation can include inline mathematical expressions or figures (see ``doc/JPG`` for examples).
 Additional PDF files with further details (see ``doc/PDF`` for examples) may also be included.
 The page should also include literature citations as appropriate; see the bottom of ``doc/fix_nh.rst`` for examples and the earlier part of the same file for how to format the cite itself.
 Citation labels must be unique across **all** .rst files.
 The "Restrictions" section of the page should indicate if your command is only available if LAMMPS is built with the appropriate FOO package.
 See